learn-co-curriculum/phase-0-intro-to-css/README.md

 # Diving into the World of CSS (Cascading Stylesheets)

 ## Problem Statement
-As you may have learned, browsers combine the content (HTML) and presentation (CSS) layers to display web pages.
+Browsers combine the content (HTML) and presentation (CSS) layers to display web pages.
 CSS is the standard language for styling  web pages from these HTML elements, and had different syntax to achieve a specific look, feel, and level of functionality to sites and apps.
 If you have ever been impressed by how a website can be displayed on a desktop browser while the same content looks great on a mobile device, you have CSS to thank for it!
 We know now what CSS is and its purpose, so how does it differ from HTML and how can we utilize it?

 ## Overview